Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/000-intro-and-getting-started.md

 Notice the "." after `code`.
 The "." stands for the current folder.
 So we told VS Code to open the current folder as a project.
 This will be quite handy once we start at Ada.

-Next fill in the empty file "hello.py" with the following (copy and paste or type it in) and save the file.
+Next, fill in the empty file `hello.py` with the following (copy and paste or type it in) and save the file.

 ```python
 # hello.py